klaimir/angular-essentials/NOTES.md

   <li>Upon clicking the button, the username should be reset to an empty string</li>
 </ol>

+When first approach, value of username input text is not updated where reset input button is clicked.

 # Directives

+Directive are introductions in the DOM.
+We can use, built in or custom.

+## NgIf

 # Services and Dependency Injection